AdFabConnect/adfab-gulp-boilerplate/README.md

 }
 ```

 That task named `fonts` will execute the `copy` task which will copy files from your source folder to your destination folder.
-It will clean font folder every time a file is added/removed from source folder, and will be watched
+It will clean font folder every time a file is added/removed from source folder, and will be watched.

 ```json
 {